Advancing gender equity for women and girls through research, education and advocacy

 Founded in 1881 by women who defied society’s conventions by earning college degrees, AAUW has since worked to advance gender and pay equity for women and girls, especially equity in higher education.
 Learn more at aauw.org.

-Scroll down to see upcoming and past events and our ‘Coffee and Conversation’ open housedates!
+Scroll down to see upcoming events and our ‘Coffee and Conversation’ open house dates!
 Members may participate in our many Interest Groups. shown on our activities calendar.

 Who May Join?
 Membership is open to anyone who holds an associate college degree or higher.
 Students working toward a qualifying degree may become student affiliates.